 - To MAD magazine: At Kronkite's drug store, he mentions that he has a rack of veeblefetzers to unload.
 Longtime Mad illustrator Jack Davis designed the creatures, and Harvey Kurtzman (who worked for Mad from 1952-1956), co-wrote the script.

 - Significant Green-Eyed Redhead: Francesca has very large eyes that are green.

 - Stalker with a Crush: Yetch is obsessed with Francesca.

 - Skeletal Musicians: Little Tibia and the Fibias, a rock band composed of skeletons.

-- Taking You with Me: It has captured the Baron and all the other monsters at the end of the film.
-The Baron decides not only that It is too dangerous to allow to live, but all the other monsters are too petty and greedy.
+- Taking You with Me: "It" has captured the Baron and all the other monsters at the end of the film.
+The Baron decides not only that It is too dangerous to allow to live, but that all the other monsters are too petty and greedy.
 So he drops the vial of matter-destroying formula, destroying himself, It, all the other monsters, and the entire Isle of Evil itself.

 - You Gotta Have Blue Hair: Or, in the case of the Hunchback, pink.